Connect with us

 Influenza virologists around the world had for years been using freezers to store influenza virus strains, including some that had gone extinct in the wild.
 Fears of a new H1N1 swine flu pandemic in 1976 in the United States had prompted a worldwide surge in research on H1N1 viruses and vaccines.
 An accidental release of one of these stored viruses was certainly possible in any of the countries where H1N1 research was taking place, including China, Russia, the U.S., the U.K. and probably others.

 Years after the reemergence, Palese, the microbiologist, reflected on personal conversations he had at the time with Chi-Ming Chu, the leading Chinese expert on influenza.
-Palese wrote in 2004 that “the introduction of the 1977 H1N1 virus is now thought to be the result of vaccine trials in the Far East involving the of several thousand military recruits with H1N1 virus.”
+Palese wrote in 2004 that “the introduction of the 1977 H1N1 virus is now thought to be the result of vaccine trials in the Far East involving the challenge of several thousand military recruits with live H1N1 virus.”

 Although exactly how such an accidental release may have occurred during a vaccine trial is unknown, there are two leading possibilities.
-First, scientists could have used the resurrected H1N1 virus as their starting material for of a live, attenuated H1N1 vaccine.
+First, scientists could have used the resurrected H1N1 virus as their starting material for development of a live, attenuated H1N1 vaccine.
 If the virus in the vaccine wasn’t adequately weakened, it could have become transmissible person to person.
 Another possibility is that researchers used the live, resurrected virus to test the immunity provided by conventional H1N1 vaccines, and it accidentally escaped from the research setting.

 Whatever the specific mechanism of the release, the combination of the detailed location and timing of the pandemic’s origins and the stature of Chu and Palese as highly credible sources combine to make a strong case for an accidental release in China as the source of the Russian flu pandemic virus.